yyumna/climatechange_ai/ICLR2020_workshop.md

 ***

 <center> <h3>Announcements</h3> </center>
-* The deadline for submissions of Papers and Proposals has been **extended to Feb 8 at 11:59 PM Pacific Time**.
-The call for submissions is available [here](#call-for-submissions).
 * We are excited to announce **travel grants** for the workshop.
 Applications are due on Mar 3.
 More information [here](#travel-grants).

 ***